A Constructive Characterization of Optimal Bundling: Solving the Problem

-The basic idea of the argument is familiar from the duality of never-best responses and strict dominance (\cite{pearce1984}), but two crucial differences are first, $\phi$ is not necessarily linear in $t$, and second, unlike strict dominance where $\phi(b,t)<\phi(a,t), \forall t$ naturally implies that $b \neq a$, such an implication is lost under very weakly dominance.
-As demonstrated in the proof, Assumption \ref{a1} plays a role in showing that there does exist $a \neq b$ such that $\phi(a,t) \geq \phi(b,t), \forall t$. \begin{remark} Example \ref{e2} in Section \ref{s622} will show that, without Assumption \ref{a1}, a never strict best response bundle may not be very weakly dominated, which is exactly the case when there exists a never strict best response $b$ such that $\phi(a,t) \geq \phi(b,t), \forall t$ only holds for $a=b$. \end{remark}
+The basic idea of the argument is familiar from the duality of never-best responses and strict dominance (\cite{pearce1984}), but there are two crucial differences.
+First, $\phi$ is not necessarily linear in $t$.
+Second, under strict dominance ``$b$ is strictly dominated by $a$'' implies $b \neq a$, whereas under very weak dominance this implication is lost.
+As demonstrated in the proof, Assumption \ref{a1} plays a role in showing that there does exist $a \neq b$ such that $\phi(a,t) \geq \phi(b,t), \forall t$.

-Different from the analogous conclusion in game theory, I cannot extend Proposition \ref{p1} to stochastic bundles, i.e., a stochastic bundle $a \in \Delta(\mathcal{B})$ may not be very weakly dominated even if it is a never strict best response.
-However, this does not affect the characterization of minimal optimal menus, as by Theorem \ref{t1}, they are menus of deterministic bundles.

-In addition to building up the equivalence between never strict best response and very weakly dominance, Assumption \ref{a1} also plays a role in offering a simple condition that is equivalent to and can be used to tell when $b$ is very weakly dominated by $a$: by Assumption \ref{a1}, it is not hard to observe that if (deterministic) bundle $b$'s virtual value is no larger than (stochastic) bundle $a$'s virtual value at $\underline{t}$ and $\bar{t}$, then $b$'s virtual value is no larger than $a$'s virtual value for any $t$, as $\sign[\phi(a,t)-\phi(b,t)]$ is monotonic in $t$.
-This observation immediately leads to the following corollary: